icgc-argo/argo-docs/docs/data-access/daco/approval.md

 ## Approval for Controlled Data Access

-If the ICGC DACO approves your application, access to ICGC Controlled Data will be granted for a **two year period** starting from the date of approval for access. **Note, it may take up to 24 hours for authorization to take effect.**
+If the ICGC DACO approves your application, access to ICGC Controlled Data will be granted for a **two year period** starting from the date of approval for access.

 The Applicant/PI and all Collaborators will receive an email notifying them that they have been granted access and the Google email addresses provided will become associated with accounts to access the ICGC datasets.
 The Applicant and Collaborators will also receive an email from EGA about setting up an account to access controlled data on the [EGA website](https://ega-archive.org).